To The Members of Coastal Roadways Limited

 Basis for Opinion

-The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 (the Act) with respect to the preparation ofthese standalone financial statements that give a true and fair view of the financialposition financial performance including other comprehensive income changes in equityand cash flows of the Company in accordance with the accounting principles generallyaccepted in India including the Ind AS specified under section 133 of the Act.
+The Company's Board of Directors are responsible for the matters stated in section134(5) of the Act with respect to the preparation of these financial statements that givea true and fair view of the financial position financial performance including othercomprehensive income changes in equity and cash flows of the Company in accordance withthe Ind AS and other accounting principles generally accepted in India.
 Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding of the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriateaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statement that givea true and fair view and are free from material misstatement whether due to fraud orerror.

 In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

-Materiality is the magnitude of the misstatement in the standalone financial statementthat individually or in aggregate makes it probable that the economic decisions of areasonably knowledgeable user of the standalone financial statement may be influenced.
-We considerquantitative materiality and qualitative factors in (i) planning the scope of ouraudit work and evaluating the results of our work; and (ii) to evaluate the effects of anyidentified misstatements in the standalone financial statement.
+Materiality is the magnitude of misstatements in the financial statements thatindividually or in aggregate makes it probable that the economic decisions of areasonably knowledgeable user of the financial statements may be influenced.
+We considerquantitative materiality and qualitative factors in (i) planning the scope of our auditwork and in evaluating the results of our work; and (ii) to evaluate the effects of anyidentified misstatements in the financial statements.